Code-Institute-Submissions/molacuizine/README.md

 ### Site testing

-The site was tested by myself and once the main site was completed it was further tested by having relatives use the site.
+The site was tested by myself and once the main site was completed it was further tested by relatives.
 The feedback obtained was positive.

 ### Responsive design